We're here to help you and your child navigate the admissions process from start to finish.

 At Mentor Education, our experienced 11 plus tutors are always looking for new ways to keep students interested and engaged during tuition sessions.
 Riddles are an effective tool for this!

 A riddle is defined as a ‘question or statement intentionally phrased so as to require ingenuity in ascertaining its answer or meaning.’
-Riddles can help students to understand complex conceits because they tend to be worded in a way that relates to real-life situations; and, in order to solve them, students are required to draw on – and sharpen – their critical-thinking skills.
+Riddles can help students to understand complex conceits because they tend to be worded in a way that relates to real-life situations.
+Additionally, in order to solve them, students are required to draw on – and sharpen – their critical-thinking skills.

 It may sound obvious, but there’s a simple reason that children, in particular, respond well to riddles: they’ve heard them before, in other settings, and as such as are familiar with the concept.
 Familiarity breeds comfort in learning.
 Riddles are also short and thus accessible for young learners.
 Finally, puzzles are fun!
 If a student enjoys grappling with the topic, they’re much more likely to concentrate hard and stay motivated.